ianrenton/planesailing-server/README.md

 sudo systemctl restart nginx
 ```

 When you now visit the IP address of your server using a web browser, you should instead see "Plane/Sailing Server is up and running!".
-Your reverse proxy setup is now complete, and a client pointed at the default HTTP port (80) on that PC will now be able to communicate with Plane/Sailing Server.
+Your reverse proxy setup is now working, and a client pointed at the default HTTP port (80) on that PC will now be able to communicate with Plane/Sailing Server.

 If nginx didn't restart properly, you may have mistyped your configuration.
 Try `sudo nginx -t` to find out what the problem is.